makrai/notes/goddard94-sem-lex-univ.md

 ### 2.1.5 Resonance

-1. non-paraphrasable effects resulting from the association between an exponent and other, complex meanings also expressible by the same lexical form.
-For instance, English feel may expound FEEL, but the same word also expresses meanings to do with the sense of touch; whereas the Malay equivalent _rasa_ is poly-semous with the meaning 'taste', and the Yankunytjatjara equivalent tjuni with the meaning 'belly'
+1. non-paraphrasable effects resulting from the association between an exponent and other, complex meanings also expressible by the same lexical form eg English _feel_ may expound FEEL, but the same word also expresses meanings to do with the sense of touch; whereas the Malay equivalent _rasa_ is poly-semous with the meaning 'taste', and the Yankunytjatjara equivalent _tjuni_ with the meaning 'belly'
-2. a result of formal complexity.
-For instance  English someone and something
+2. a result of formal complexity eg English someone and something
 3. sound shape (or even the graphic shape)
 * Here we acknowledge the possible existence of resonance effects primarily for the sake of completeness.
 By definition, they inhere in relationships between